 You often don't have to go to Costa Rica to find a good treehouse for rent either—there are plenty of options on Airbnb and VRBO.
 And with parks and trails across the west overrun by travelers, it's easy to be intimidated by the crowds in popular destinations like California or Texas.
-Often-overlooked states like Minnesota and Michigan provide plenty of outdoor adventure and cozy cabin opportunities, including treehouses.
+Often-overlooked states like Minnesota, Wisconsin, and Michigan provide plenty of outdoor adventure and cozy cabin opportunities, including treehouses.

 Known as the Land of 10,000 Lakes, Minnesota is outdoor lover's ideal destination.
 The state offers thousands of miles of hiking and biking trails (mountain bikers will especially want to note the courses at Cuyuna Country State Recreation Area), 3.8 million acres of fishable waters, and 66 state parks including Grand Portage State Park, home to a 120-foot-tall waterfall.
 The state is also known for the famed Boundary Waters, a protected 1,200-mile wilderness area of lakes and woods accessible only by canoe.